OpenNebula/docs/source/deployment/open_cloud_storage_setup/fs_ds.rst

 When a VM is created, its disks (the ``disk.i`` files) are copied or linked in the corresponding directory of the system datastore.
 These file operations are always performed remotely on the target host.

-This transfer mode usually reduces VM deployment times and **enables live-migration**, but it can also become a bottleneck in your infrastructure and degrade your Virtual Machines performance if the virtualized services perform disk-intensive workloads.
+This transfer mode usually reduces VM deployment times, but it can also become a bottleneck in your infrastructure and degrade your Virtual Machines performance if the virtualized services perform disk-intensive workloads.
 Usually this limitation may be overcome by:

 * Using different file-system servers for the images datastores, so the actual I/O bandwidth is balanced
 * Using an ssh System Datastore instead, the images are copied locally to each host